Symbiosis Documentation

 Cross-chain Liquidity Withdrawal

-1. A common way is to send LP tokens to the pool and get sUSDC tokens on Boba BNB.
-Then the sUSDC tokens can be bridged to Ethereum, and the user gets USDC tokens (1:1 minus cross-chain operation fee).
-Although, in some cases, this way can cost less in terms of fees for the cross-chain operations, it requires the user to have Boba tokens to pay transaction fees on Boba BNB and learn what to do with sTokens.
+1. The standard procedure involves sending LP tokens to the pool and receiving sUSDC tokens on the Symbiosis Host Chain.
+Then, the sUSDC tokens can be bridged to Ethereum, and the user receives USDC tokens at a 1:1 ratio minus the cross-chain operation fee.
+While this method may cost less in terms of cross-chain operation fees, it requires users to have gas tokens to pay transaction fees on the Symbiosis Host Chain and understand how to use sTokens.

 More Information